Basic SEO Knowledge: 19 Tips You Should Know

 You have come across many three-letter acronyms in your daily life: OMG, BRB, WWW, and, most recently, SEO.
 For the uninitiated, it stands for search engine optimization.
 Basically, it’s the art of getting your webpage to the top of any prominent search engine’s first page of results.
 Sounds easy, right?

-Laying the solid foundation of basic SEO knowledge is the surefire way to become proficient in SEO practices.
+Laying a solid foundation of basic SEO knowledge is the surefire way to become proficient in SEO practices.
 I know you have gained much from this article.
 Use this knowledge to improve your website performance.

 Thanks for reading 😉